TanglePay/GroupFi-Chatbox/packages/sdk/README.md

     ```typescript
     ChatboxSDK.loadChatbox(configs: {
-      isBrowseMode: boolean
+      isWalletConnected: boolean
       provider?: any
       theme?: 'light' | 'dark'
     })
     ```
     Parameters:
     * `configs` (required): An object containing various configuration options for customizing the loading behavior of Chatbox.
-      * `isBrowseMode` (required): Whether to load the Chatbox in 'Browse Mode'.
+      * `isWalletConnected` (required): Whether to connect the wallet in the Chatbox.
       * `provider` (optional): A Wallet Provider is an interface that allows Chatbox to interact with the wallet.
-If it is in 'Browse Mode', the provider does not need to be set.
-However, if it is not in 'Browse Mode', the provider must be specified.
+If the wallet is connected, the provider does not need to be set.
+Otherwise, the provider must be specified.
       * `theme` (optional): Specifies the theme style for Chatbox.
 Options include light (light theme) and dark (dark theme).
 If not provided, the default theme `light` will be used.

     * An example of integrating Chatbox with the wallet provider and dark theme.

       ```typescript
       ChatboxSDK.loadChatbox({
-        isBrowseMode: false,
+        isWalletConnected: false,
         provider: provider,
         theme: 'dark'
       })